claudijo/asteroids/README.md

 # Asteroids

-Simple proof of concept Asteroids game with zero third party frameworks...
-Just built using handcrafted linear algebra, and an HTML 2D Canvas.
+Simple (~30KB) proof of concept Asteroids game with zero third party dependencies...
+Just built using handcrafted linear algebra, native Web APIs, and ❤️

-The implementation is heavily inspired by the content of the excellent book [Math for Programmers](https://www.manning.com/books/math-for-programmers)
+The implementation is heavily inspired by the excellent book [Math for Programmers](https://www.manning.com/books/math-for-programmers)